ixanza/Equanimity/README.md

 - Adamant and Mysticism for perks and magic
 - Combat Gameplay Overhaul, Blade and Blunt, Ultimate Combat for combat
-- OMEGA Updated, KS Dragon Overhaul, Skyrim Revamped, Arena for encounter levels and zones
+- OMEGA Updated, Zim's Dragon Improvements, Skyrim Revamped, Arena for encounter levels and zones
 - True Unleveled Skyrim to distribute perks to enemies
 - SkyREM RAE for races
 - Mundus for standing stones